kubos/kubos-old/docs/index.rst

  - :doc:`Example Payload Service <services/example-payload-service>`
  - :doc:`Example Mission Application <applications/example-mission-application>`

 Having issues?
-Want a new feature? `Come talk to us! <https://slack.kubos.co/>`__
+Want a new feature?
+Just want to say hello? `Come talk to us! <https://slack.kubos.co/>`__

 If for some reason Slack won't work for you, feel free to email us at